obDann/TEQApp/teamOverview/code_review/README.md

 * In client_db_functions, there should be a "check duplicate field" which would return whether or not the field exists in order to prevent rollbacks from happening every time a duplicate value is attempted to be inserted into to the database

 ### David to Dann
+* Dann showed me his branch for "Predicitve Analysis"
+* Used the template model
+* Used inheritance appropriately
+* One potential smell is the get_model() method as there are optional parameters.
+I warned Dann to be cautious about this.